nhessler/elixir_book_club/elixir_in_action/02_building_blocks/masa.md

   1. An integer in the range of 0 to 255
   2. A binary
   3. An IO list
-- Appeinding to an IO list is O(1) because we can use nesting
+- Appending to an IO list is O(1) because we can use nesting

 ### Map
 - Key-value store, like Ruby hash